Donato scores 2, Wild past Rangers 5-2

 ST. PAUL, Minn.
+(AP) — The Minnesota Wild finally played like a team urgently scrapping to remain in the playoff picture.
+They have 10 games to prove it’s not too little too late.

-(AP) — Ryan Donato scored two goals and Devan Dubnyk had 26 saves as the Minnesota Wild beat the New York Rangers 5-2 on Saturday night to stay in the thick of the playoff race.
+Ryan Donato scored two goals and Devan Dubnyk had 26 saves as the Minnesota Wild beat the New York Rangers 5-2 on Saturday night to stay in the thick of the playoff race.

 Eric Staal, Jared Spurgeon and J.T.
 Brown also scored for the Wild, who snapped a three-game losing streak that dropped them out of the final wild card in the Western Conference.
 Minnesota entered the day three points behind Phoenix for the last spot.
 It was the Wild’s second win in 11 home games.